 My first ball was a small affair, a "mini-ball" at the Gay Community Center in the Village.
 I graduated to larger fashion events, the majority of which were held at the Elks' Lodge on 129th Street in Harlem.
-In the course of two years of making still photos of the balls, I attended events at a bingo hall on 125th Street, at the Harlem YMCA, at the Parkway Chateau on Eastern Parkway in Brooklyn, and at the Savoy Manor in the Bronx.

-Because traditionally many ball-walkers work in nightclubs, balls would be scheduled for four or five in the morning, finally beginning by nine or ten and often continuing into the evening.
+In the course of two years of making still photos of the balls, I attended events at a bingo hall on 125th Street, the Harlem YMCA, the Parkway Chateau on Eastern Parkway in Brooklyn and the Savoy Manor in the Bronx.
+Because, traditionally, many ball-walkers work in nightclubs, balls would be scheduled for four or five in the morning.
+By nine or ten they would finally get under way, continuing into the evening.
 Balls are held every month or so, usually on Sundays.

-I was taken immediately by the people I met.
-Here were people who were excluded from the mainstream in every way--by virtue of race, class and sexual orientation, yet their whole subculture was based on imitating the very people who were excluding them--the schoolboys and schoolgirls, the executives, the military men, the models.
+I was immediately taken by the people I met.
+Here were people who were excluded from the mainstream in every way--by virtue of race, class and sexual orientation--yet their whole subculture was based on imitating the very people who were excluding them: the schoolboys and schoolgirls, the executives, the military men, the models.

-There was an intense irony here, that people should express themselves by imitating a world that, if given half a chance, would spit on Black gays or at best ignore them.
+There was an intense irony at work here, as people expressed themselves by imitating a world that, if given half a chance, would spit on Black and Hispanic gays or at best ignore them.

-I had my own prejudices about what oppression does to people, but my cultural assumptions were overturned when I realized that these men and women had adopted attitudes based on the certainty that they-in the expression of the ball world-were not bothered.
+I had my own conceptions about what oppression does to people, but my cultural assumptions were overturned when I realized that these men and women had adopted attitudes based on the certainty that--in the expression of the ball world--they were not bothered.
 They had more style, more fortitude, more wit and more true intelligence than most people with five times their opportunities.
-The ball people I filmed could have turned out spiteful, angry or downtrodden, but instead they opted for a wildly creative life; the idea was to become as fierce as possible.
-The balls are a response to homophobia and racism, but one full of optimism and spirit.
+The ball people I filmed could have turned out spiteful, angry or downtrodden.
+Instead they opted for a wildly creative life, with the idea to become as fierce as possible.
+The balls are a response to homophobia and racism, yet are full of optimism and spirit.

-I wanted to get to know an array of people to represent the various types of ball-walkers.
-I met Junior, the brilliant ball announcer who combines a verbal eloquence, a spirituality straight out of church with a vicious feel for Shade--a form of insult that is essential to the ball's competitive spirit.
+I wanted to get to know an array of people who would represent the various types of ball-walkers.
+I met Junior, the brilliant ball announcer who combines a verbal eloquence and a spirituality straight out of church with a vicious feel for Shade--a form of insult that is essential to the ball's competitive spirit.
 I began to speak to Venus, Octavia and Carmen--tough, ultrafeminine drag queens who were trying to reconcile their intense ambitions with the realities of their economic and sexual situation.
 Willi Ninja, Mother of the House of Ninja, was one of the balls' best voguers and planned to make a career in dance and choreography.
 Freddie and Kim represented the ingenues, the upcoming generation; Venus and Octavia were the young queens, the "ball Children" who imagined that beauty would lead them everywhere; Dorian and Junior and Pepper were the wise sages who could point out the danger--and the necessity--of the House Children's preoccupation with fame.